I already know how to cast. Do you think I’ll really gain much from casting instruction?

 What if I have to cancel my spot?

-A 50% deposit is required to confirm your spot and the remaining 50% is due 30 days in advance.
-All payments are non-refundable, but if you must cancel your spot, we will do our very best to find a replacement student so that we can reimburse you in full.
+A 50% deposit is required to confirm your spot and the remaining 50% is due 60 days in advance.
+All payments are refundable prior to 60 days from event.
+If you must cancel your spot after the 60 day mark, we will do our very best to find a replacement student so that we can reimburse you in full.
 Please note that The Anglers Academy only accepts checks at this time.

 If I’m coming alone, do I have to share a room or are single cabins available?

 Will instructors have first aid kits and/or epi-pens on them during the day?

 The instructors will have first aid kits and are trained to administer first aid.

 Will we be using boats?

 We do have a short session scheduled to talk about boat fishing, but we will not be fishing from boats.

 How much walking do we do?
 Do I need a wading staff?

 We will be walking and wading everyday, but none of the locations require long walks to or from the river.
 If you normally use a wading staff, we suggest that you bring it.